 Artist: Clodagh Emoe

-Community Partners: Spirasi, DIT, D7 Educate Together Primary School with senior infants coordinator Anna Donnelly, St. Paul’s Secondary School Brunswick Street with transition year coordinator Val Roe, St Joseph’s Secondary School Stanhope Street with transition year coordinator Siobhan Earley, Mary Conlon, OPW, Head Gardener of IMMA/RHK, Generous gardeners who donated their plants from Co.
+Community Partners: Spirasi, TU Dublin, D7 Educate Together Primary School with senior infants coordinator Anna Donnelly, St. Paul’s Secondary School Brunswick Street with transition year coordinator Val Roe, St Joseph’s Secondary School Stanhope Street with transition year coordinator Siobhan Earley, Mary Conlon, OPW, Head Gardener of IMMA/RHK, Generous gardeners who donated their plants from Co.
 Kerry, Co.
 Clare, Co.
 Wicklow, Co.
 Louth and Dublin

 Website/Social Media: http://www.clodaghemoe.com/crocosmia-x